 For the crumble

-- Pre-heat the oven to 180 °C (356 F)/160 °C fan forced.
-Set aside a large, deep baking dish (I used a 30cm x 18cm (12“ x 7 “) dish) and grease it with a light coating of oil spray.
+- Pre-heat the oven to 180 °C/356 F (160 °C fan forced).
+Set aside a deep 30cm x 18cm (12“ x 7 “) dish.

 - Place the flour, sugar and oats into a mixing bowl and stir to combine.

-- Add the butter and use your fingers to rub the butter into the flour mixture, until everything is combined and the mixture looks like coarse breadcrumbs. (see notes below for extra crisp crumble option).
+- Add the butter and use your fingers to rub the butter into the flour mixture, until everything is combined and the mixture looks like coarse breadcrumbs.

 For the apple filling